frconor-ebook/meditations/_posts/2025-09-25-fire-on-earth.md

 Our Lord had compassion on these people.
 The love of Our Lord was so great that He went to the extent of giving up His life for them and for us on the Cross.

-This is the divine love that should fill our hearts.
+This is the divine love which should fill our hearts.
 Then we too will have compassion on the people around us, who perhaps have strayed from Our Lord.

 With the help of God's grace and our genuine friendship, hopefully we will bring these souls back to the Master.